-d) Revenue and revenue recognition
+Revenue and revenue recognition

 Revenue from public contributions is recorded when received using the restricted fund method.
-Other revenue is recorded using the accrual method.
 Donations that are either post-marked or generated electronically by December 31 are accrued as revenue.
+Investment income is recognized using the accrual basis of accounting on a time proportion basis.
+Revenue from the sale of materials and books is recognized at the time of sale.
 Accounts in foreign currencies have been translated into Canadian dollars at the year-end exchange rate and any resulting foreign exchange gains and losses are included in the determination of earnings.